 - family history of adverse reactions to anesthesia

 - alcohol use

-If you have these factors or are older, you may be more at risk of the following complications (although they are rare):
+If you have these factors or are older, you may be more at risk for the following complications (however, they’re rare):

 - heart attack